akkartik/mu/README.md

 The emphasis is on internal consistency at any point in time rather than compatibility with the past. ([More details.](http://akkartik.name/akkartik-convivial-20200607.pdf))

 Currently Mu requires a 32-bit x86 processor.
-Generated programs require just a Linux kernel and nothing else.

 ## Goals